DaDanielL/Twitter_DataMiner/README.md

 Enter any keywords in the 'Keyword Filter' box.
 You will only collect tweets that contain any of the keywords you enter.
 Keywords may come in the forms of words, hashtags, url, @mentions, and more.

 After entering your keywords and clicking the 'Start Stream' button, you will be asked to authorize the application with your Twitter account.
-In order to authorize the application, follow the instruction on the newly opened tab and enter the code here:
+In order to authorize the application, follow the instruction on the newly opened tab and input the code here and press enter afterwards:

 ![Auth](/demo/authensc.PNG)